Surface heating steers planetary-scale ocean circulation

-We observe only slight ($\approx4\%$) changes in the ACC transport in both 0.5$\times$W and 1.5$\times$W simulations compared to the control (Fig.~\ref{fig:wind_driven_MOC}b), which is consistent with several numerical studies that the ACC is weakly sensitive to the strength of the wind stress due to a process known as eddy saturation \citep{Munday2013, Marshall2017, Constantinou2019}.
-However, the validity of ACC transport (especially the inconsistent reduction in the 1.5$\times$W simulation) may be questioned on the basis that the control flux-forced experiment is not equilibrated, and declines steadily ($\approx9$\%) during the same time period.

-We observe a near-linear relationship between the globally integrated kinetic energy (Fig.~\ref{fig:wind_driven_MOC}c) and wind stress magnitude.
+We observe a near-perfect linear scaling of the globally integrated kinetic energy with the wind stress magnitude (Fig.~\ref{fig:wind_driven_MOC}b).
 Winds supply energy to the ocean through generation of eddies and enhanced circulation, which leads to an increase in the global kinetic energy \citep{Wunsch2004}.
-We discern that the change in kinetic energy due to wind stress is partially due to a change in the gyre circulation (Fig.~\ref{fig:wind_driven_gyres}) as well as mesoscale eddies, and only weakly related to the MOC and ACC (Fig.~\ref{fig:wind_driven_MOC}).
-A complete energy budget calculation is not presented here, as it is beyond the scope of the study.
+We discern that the change in kinetic energy due to wind stress is majorly due to a change in the gyre circulation (Fig.~\ref{fig:wind_driven_gyres}) as well as mesoscale eddies.
+A complete energy budget calculation is beyond the scope of the study.